knee-cola/jest-mock-axios/README.md

     // Simulating a server response to the FIRST request
     // -> we're using request info object to pinpoint the request
     // ...
-IF the info object ommited, the method would automatically
+IF the info object is ommited, the method would automatically
     // resolve to the newest request from the internal queue (the SECOND one) mockAxios.mockResponse({ data: 'server says hello!' }, firstRequestInfo);